-This is the seventh in a short series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
-If you’re new to this subject (or to my blog), you will want to read the essay with which I introduced the series (just click here).
+This is the eighth in a short series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
+If you’re new to this subject (or to my blog), you’ll want to read the essay with which I introduced the series (just click here).

 First, I want to open up something of the Christ-centered truth and beauty of OTKP to my brothers and sisters in the Lord.